The Latest

 One day, Keya and her friends were harassed by a group of boys while walking home from school.
 When Keya told the boys to stop, they grew belligerent.
 When she asked her parents what she should do, she was told to ignore the behavior.
 To stay safe, they said, she must not engage.
 So Keya went to her teachers.
 They told her to focus on her dreams.
 But how, she wondered, could she continue her education under the daily threat of violence?

-As the situation worsened, Keya's parents decided to keep her out of school.
-Keya stayed at home for three months, longing to return to the classroom.
-She knew had to persevere.
 In her Room to Read life skills classes, Keya had learned her rights — the right to move freely, the right to make choices, the right to protest.
 Fueled by this knowledge, she found the courage to lead.
 She knew that if she wanted to create change for herself and for other girls, she would need to speak directly to those in positions of power.

 "If you can feel the pain of others, then you will feel the need to help us," she told the town leaders.
 "This must stop."

-ormal charges were made against the harassers.
+With confidence and determination, Keya made history.
+Formal charges were made against the harassers.
 Keya returned to school and is now working toward her dream of holding government office — where she plans to fight for the rights of women and girls.
 "My first agenda," she said, "would be to stop crimes against women."

 "The Keya who attended her first life skills class was not at ease, couldn't speak up," she recalled of her younger self.
 "Through life skills, I have learned to trust myself."